Internships at United Way of Denton County

 Please send your resume and completed application to: Marci Pritts

-Community Impact & Program Internships
+Community Impact & Program Initiatives Internships

 Social Work Interns, Behavioral Health, Health Studies, Public Health, Nonprofit Leadership